Saturday, November 28, 2009

 After a little while, the teachers came back.
 Mr. Pakianathan wanted to recharge his mobile voucher and he handed me Rs 500 note.
 It wasn’t easy to locate an ‘easy recharge mobile shop’ in the nearby locality of Hotel Tibet.
 Yet just near the SNT office, I found one shop that could do easy recharge.
 Due to the roaming facility I suppose, there was only Rs 100 balance left when I easily recharged the mobile number with Rs 300.
 It took me around 10-15 minutes to return back to the Hotel, by then the host and guest were comfortably sitting side by side sharing the affection of the old days.

-I sat on one of the sofa near the window with the partly hidden Mt Kanchenjunga facing my back.
+I sat on one of the sofas near the window with the partly hidden Mt Kanchenjunga facing my back.
 I was closely watching from behind the old fellows in their own world of the late 60s.
-Dhaba had brought Xerox copy of “The Alwynian”, the annual school magazine of Wynberg-Allen School that had photographs of his schooling days and shared with his teachers.
+Dhaba had brought a Xerox copy of “The Alwynian”, the annual school magazine of Wynberg-Allen School which had photographs of his schooling days and shared with his teachers.
 They talked about those days, those students, those colleagues and there were two of us myself and Dhama just giving an occasional smile when we were given a momentary look.

-Tea with biscuits was served to us at the hotel but I was more into those faces of persons sitting opposite to me who came all the way from London to spend some happy moment in Sikkim.
-Mr. Pakianathan would talk “Oh!
+Tea with biscuits was served to us at the hotel but I was more into those faces of persons sitting opposite to me who came all the way from London to spend some happy moments in Sikkim.
+Mr. Pakianathan would say “Oh!
 Ganashyam”, in his UK ascent he was a nice student, a leader of a Gardening Club, and a sports enthusiast, in reply Dhaba added what I am today is all due to Mr. Pakianathan’s lesson of mathematics and his morals.
 Mrs. Pakianathan, Dhaba’s social study passed on a smile whereas Mr. Firth too added his views on Dhaba in his couple of years’ stint as a teacher at Wynberg-Allen School.
-Mr. Firth, in his light golden hair, looked more of a Hollywood actor rather than a teacher much happier visiting Sikkim.
+Mr. Firth, with his light golden hair, looked more of a Hollywood actor rather than a teacher much happier visiting Sikkim.
 He was to India for the first time after he left Wynberg-Allen School, Mussoorie in the late 60s.
 For Pakianathans it was their second trip after they left Mussoorie in the 60s.

 All of a sudden the topic of conversation shifted to “Gundruk”, yes you heard me right and Mr. Pakianathan recollected his memories of Gundruk, which he in his own words told “He (Dhaba) brought me a sack of Gundruk from Sikkim once and it was Gundruk all the week till it was finished” and we all laughed.
 In the meantime, Mrs. Pakianathan sitting on the opposite side of us invited Dhama to look upon her video camera to let her introduce her to her daughter who was settled in Sydney.
 She was letting Dhama watch one photograph after another and Dhama was just nodding up her head in response to her exchange of words.